ruilisi/rails-pangu/README.md

 Standard containerize solution which is almost used in every team worldwide.
 As a result, a `Dockerfile` and couple scripts are provided to help generate a docker image of this project.

-While there are a vast number of `Dockerfile`s for rails related projects, we implemented a easy method that can boost the docker building process.
+While there are a vast number of `Dockerfile`s for rails related projects, we implemented an easy method that can boost the docker building process.
 When a project grows, hundreds or even thousands of different versions of different gems will be tried, that most of the docker image building time is wasted for bundling a large amount of stable gems, such as `rails`, `pg`...

 Thus, the following lines demonstrates how we eliminate the duplicated parts of the image building process: